-I, the undersigned, being a parent or guardia an of, hereby t that the above-named student is covered by r e kept in force throughout the school year: Therefore, I do not wish to subscribe to the e plan available through the District by private carrier.
-I hereby waive any claim against the Scho I hereby waive any claim against the School District for injuries incurred by the above-named student while participating in a school-spon nsored activity.
-Signed: Date: Signed:(Parent/ Guardian) Acknowledgement of R Risk and Consent to Participate understand that this risk includes severe injudisability, or death, and that these injurious unavoidable accidents.
-I/We assume these tion in athletics involves a risk of injury. uries possibly involving paralysis, permanent res may occur, in some instances, as the rese risks and give consent to participate in a the undersigned athlete and parent/guardian. nental sult of Signed: Date: (Athlete) Signed: Date: Signed:(Parent/Guardian) Authorization for Re elease of Medical Information Authorization for Ac cicase of fredical finol mation Physician, any Physician serving a WSSD their discretion, to disclose all medical and relating to any sports injury, including likelihood and timing of recovery, and recovery and safely to the WSSD appointed Physi Coach(s) and Athletic Director.
-It is my un Physician(s) and Nurse(s), Student Athlete's In Student Athlete and Certified Athletic Trained individual identifiable Protected Health Information but not limited to diagnosis, treatment, proformed production concerning ability to play competician(s) and Nurse(s), Certified Athletic Trainderstanding that the purpose of disclosure abinjury is for the purpose of rehabilitation, trained safely. er(s), at rmation ognosis, etitively iner(s), oout the Signed:(Parent/Guardian) Date: (Parent/Guardian)
+I, the undersigned, being a parent or guardia an of, he ereby t that the above-named student is covered by med kept in force throughout the school year: Therefore, I do not wish to subscribe to the plan available through the District by private car rrier.
+I hereby waive any claim against the School ool District for injuries incurred by the above-na ımed student while participating in a school-spons sored activity.
+Signed: Date: Signed:(Parent/ Guardian) Acknowledgement of R Risk and Consent to Participate understand that this risk includes severe injudisability, or death, and that these injurie tion in athletics involves a risk of injury.
+If uries possibly involving paralysis, permanent meres may occur, in some instances, as the result e risks and give consent to participate in athlethe undersigned athlete and parent/guardian. ntal t of Signed: Date: (Athlete) Signed: Date: Signed:(Parent/Guardian) - Authorization for Re elease of Medical Information Authorization for Ke lease of Medical Information Physician, any Physician serving a WSSD their discretion, to disclose all medical and relating to any sports injury, including be likelihood and timing of recovery, and recover and safely to the WSSD appointed Physic Coach(s) and Athletic Director.
+It is my un Physician(s) and Nurse(s), Student Athlete's Prin Student Athlete and Certified Athletic Trainer(s) individual identifiable Protected Health Information not limited to diagnosis, treatment, programmendation concerning ability to play competitionian(s) and Nurse(s), Certified Athletic Trainer and and the purpose of disclosure about nijury is for the purpose of rehabilitation, training and safely. s), at ation nosis, ively er(s), at the Signed:(Parent/Guardian) Date: (1 alcily Guardian)